 In the 15th century, the castle came into the possession of the Tudor monarchs.

 It was famously the castle where Katherine of Aragorn spent her final years after Henry VIIIs attempts to have his marriage with her annulled.
 The castle remained for the next few centuries in the hands of the Earls of Manchester.

 Today, it hosts the Kimbolton School and parts of it are open for weddings and other events.

 Kimbolton castle was originally the site of a motte-and-bailey fortification dating back to the Norman times.
-Later during the period of King John, a marketplace sprang up near the site of the old fortification and the older castle itself was replaced by a fortified manor house.
+Later during the period of King John, a marketplace sprang up near the site of the old fortification, and the older castle itself was replaced by a fortified manor house.
 Later in the 16th century, this manor house was replaced by a new Tudor manor house.

 It is most of this Tudor structure of the castle that remains extant to this day.
 The castle passed to the ownership of the 1st Earl of Manchester in the early 17th century.
 Significant modifications and reconstructions were done in the 18th century to revive the castles grandeur and to add a new gatehouse.

 It was in the use of the Royal Army Medical Corps during World War II.
 It finally passed to the ownership of the Kimbolton School in 1951 and remains in that position to this day.

 Kimbolton Castle is located in Kimbolton, Cambridgeshire.
 According to some historical sources, the site was the exact location of a Roman-era fortification.
-It is also claimed that at the time of the Norman invasion, the site had a manor house which was held by King Harold himself.
+It is also claimed that at the time of the Norman invasion, the site had a manor house that was held by King Harold himself.

 Later the castle passed into the ownership of Sir Henry Montagu in 1615.
 It underwent major architectural modifications in the 17th and 18th centuries and most of the modern-day structure dates to this time.

 The castle remained in the ownership of the Earls of Manchester until the 20th century.

 The first castle built at the site of the present Kimbolton castle was a wooden motte and bailey castle, probably meant for fortification.
 The second castle, built during King Johns reign, served a more residential purpose as a manor house.

 Later, the castle built during the Tudor time was also a residential structure and it was used as a royal residence until it passed to the Montagu family.